AzeerMalph/cygwin-git/README.md

 # test
 test git commands on cygwin.
-Useful instructions for a new installation of cygwin and git together
+Useful instructions for a new installation of cygwin and git together.
+These instructions assumes a little bit of fill in the blank during implementation.
+Github also provides very detailed (and useful) help pages.
 1. Run setup.exe for cygwin
 2. Add git related packages, add openssh, add GnuPG version 2
 3. update git config with usernames and email